 Patrick (he/him) is the Research Director at the Climate and Community Project (CCP).
 Prior to joining CCP he was a Lecturer in Economic Geography at Lancaster University in the UK and holds a PhD in Geography from the University of Kentucky.
 His scholarly research focused on the creation and regulation of new financial mechanisms by governments, financiers, and NGOs that try to reconcile capitalism’s environmental and economic contradictions.
 He has written extensively on these issues in academic journals including Science; Nature: Ecology and Evolution; and Transactions of the Institute of British Geographers, as well as other outlets including The Nation and The Conversation.
 At CCP his research focuses domestically on Green Industrial Policy, and globally on fiscal justice and reparations for climate action.

-Batul Hassan (she/her) is the Policy Manager at the Climate and Community Project (CCP), where she works closely with member scholars and movement allies to research, manage, and execute projects that build the case for transformative, racially-just climate policy.
+Batul Hassan (she/her) is the Care & Education Policy Manager at the Climate and Community Project (CCP), where she works closely with member scholars and movement allies to research, manage, and execute projects that build the case for transformative, racially-just climate policy.
 Before joining CCP, she worked in New York City Health and Hospital's COVID-19 response as a community engagement specialist.
 Previously, Batul worked for Planned Parenthood's national office and for Save the Children Northwest Balkans in its European refugee response.
 She was also formerly active in SWC-UAW Local 2110 and in DC 37 Local 768.
 Batul lives in New York City and holds a master's degree from Columbia University's Mailman School of Public Health.

 Daniel Aldana Cohen